 Locations!

-Like all of the other parts of the purchase and management process, you’ll want to do some research and make careful decisions regarding where your ATM goes.
-After all, you might end up signing an agreement with the people who own the land it sits on, and you’ll want to be sure you’re committing to the right thing.
+Like all the other parts of the purchase and management process, you’ll want to do some research and make careful decisions regarding where your ATM goes.
+After all, you might end up signing an agreement with the people who own the land it sits on, and you’ll want to be sure you’re committing to the right arrangement.
 That is, unless you want to cart it around in a trailer and only set it up for festivals and other events!
 (Which is a very viable option.)

-In general you’ll want to look for areas with high foot traffic and a lack of convenient ATMs– like a shopping center, a mall, or any other high-volume business area (your dream location would probably be a bar, but good luck finding one without an ATM!)
+In general, you’ll want to look for areas with high foot traffic and a lack of convenient ATMs—like a shopping center, a mall, or any other high-volume business area (your dream location would probably be a bar, but good luck finding one without an ATM!).

 Profit Research